 We get it.
 The unknown is scary.
 But the cloud is no longer unknown.
 We’ve conducted the ordinance survey so you don’t have to.
-And with over 4,000 cloud migrations under our belt, we know from experience that Azure is the perfect tool to help your business achieve fearless growth.
+And with over 15 years of experience helping customers with cloud migrations under our belt, we know from experience that Azure is the perfect tool to help your business achieve fearless growth.

 It’s built to allow innovation, to scale and to offload the legwork to a trusted partner.
 By doing so, you can focus on driving business growth and working towards a healthy return on investment.

 If you’d like to learn more about what Azure can do for your business, speak with one of our Azure experts today.

 Customer Engagement: How to drive sustained profitable grow …